Critical exponent and Hausdorff dimension in pseudo-Riemannian hyperbolic geometry

 \section{Abstract}

-The aim of this article is to understand the geometry of limit sets in Anti-de Sitter space.
-We focus on a particular type of subgroups of $\SO(2,n)$ called quasi-Fuchsian groups (which are holonomies of globally hyperbolic manifolds).
-We define a Lorentzian analogue of critical exponent and Hausdorff dimension of the limit set.
-We show that they are equal and bounded from above by the topological dimension of the limit set.
-We also prove a rigidity result in dimension 3, which can be understood as a Lorentzian version of a famous Theorem of R. Bowen in the Hyperbolic case.
+The aim of this article is to understand the geometry of limit sets in pseudo-Riemannian hyperbolic geometry.
+We focus on a class of subgroups of $\PO(p,q+1)$ introduced by Danciger, Guéritaud and Kassel, called $\h^{p,q}$-convex cocompact.
+We define a pseudo-Riemannian analogue of critical exponent and Hausdorff dimension of the limit set.
+We show that they are equal and bounded from above by the usual Hausdorff dimension of the limit set.
+We also prove a rigidity result in $\h^{2,1}=\ADS^3$ which can be understood as a Lorentzian version of a famous Theorem of R. Bowen in $3$-dimensional hyperbolic geometry.